GeorgeVandenberghe-NOAA/simstack/README.md

-Then when its done, tar -cvf $SOMEWHERE.ON.HERA ./dist
+Then when its done, tar -cvf $SOMEWHERE.ON.HERA ./dists

 copy $SOMEWHERE.ON.HERA to  your system $SOMEWHERE.LOCAL as a tarball

-On your system
+On your blocked  system

 mkdir /tmp/sim
 cd /tmp/sim
 git clone https://github.com/George.Vandenberghe-NOAA/simstack
 cd simstack
 tar -xvf $SOMEWHERE.LOCAL
-sh -x make.deps.sh (it's make.all.sh with the dist gits removed)
+sh -x make.fromdist.sh (it's make.all.sh with the dist gits removed)

+1b.
+It is possible for the build from contents in dists to fail since some distributions (gFTL) do internal gits inside cmake at build time)
+So far the following method has succeeded on such systems (airgapped to the Internet)

+Again on hera as the well connected system

+tar -cvf $SOMEWHERE.ON.HERA ./build

+copy the BUILD tarball to the airgapped system and untar it on the simstack root as above

+cd to ./build and run sh maa.sh   This will repeat the build but with internally prefetched packages inside the distributions e.g. gFTL

+This procedure was tested with hera as the well connected system and a jet compute node (tjet) as the internet disabled system.